ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 ![](/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/banner.jpg)

 Welcome back to The Followpoint!
-Today, we are joined by [Flaro](https://osu.ppy.sh/users/10323184), a top speed player who has been #1 in USA for many months at a time and *nearly* achieved the performance point record *several times*!
+Today, we are joined by ::Flaro::{ user-id=10323184 }, a top speed player who has been #1 in USA for many months at a time and *nearly* achieved the performance point record *several times*!

 Let's get right into the interview!